 Auditing ensures that participants have access to current marketplace knowledge that leads to a competitive professional advantage.
-Dependant upon on program approval, current M.S. students may audit classes, while sitting-in as silent observers.
-Auditing options are contingent on space availability after the change of program period has ended, with no more than two (2) current student auditing spots in any given class.
+If granted program approval, current M.S. students may audit classes, sitting in as silent observers.
+Auditing options are contingent on space availability after the Change of Program Period has ended, with no more than two (2) current student auditing spots in any given class.

 Student auditors must be in good academic, behavioral, and administrative standing to qualify for the auditing benefit.
 Audited courses will not be noted on a student's transcript.
 To explore the student auditing option, please contact your academic advisor.
-If you are a current Columbia University student not enrolled in SPS, you are not eligible to audit courses within the school.
+If you are a current Columbia University student not enrolled in SPS, you are not eligible to audit courses within the School.
 To learn more about our auditing program, please refer to the auditing page.